From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Materials and Methods

-Deformations induced by histological processing include a volumetric shrinkage of brain tissue \cite{amunts2005}.
-To correct this effect, the extent of shrinkage is usually estimated from the ratio between the histological processed and true brain volume represented by the fresh weight of the whole brain \cite{amunts2005,amunts2013} or an MRI reference \cite{wagstyl2020}.
-To estimate the shrinkage of the \mpli acquisition, a linear registration of the 3D reconstructed blockface volume and the postmortem MRI of the same brain was performed.
-The determinant of the transformation matrix showed a global volume change below 1\%, which can be neglected.
-In a second step, we calculated 2D shrinkage factors for each brain section considered in this work as the quotient between the area occupied by tissue in the \mpli measurement and its corresponding blockface image.
-For test section \#559, we estimated a 2D shrinkage factor of 0.97 meaning a slight expansion of the \mpli measurement relative to its original area within the MRI.
-This observation is consistent throughout all sections with 2D shrinkage factors between 0.95 and 0.99.
-We report in-plane cell sizes measured with \mpli multiplied by an individual 2D shrinkage factor per section, assuming a uniform area change of cells and surrounding tissue.
+Deformations induced by histological processing include shrinkage or swelling of brain tissue.
+To correct these effects, the extent of shrinkage can be estimated from the ratio between the histologically processed and true brain volume, which can be represented by the fresh weight of the whole brain with an estimated mean specific density \cite{amunts2005,amunts2013} or an MRI reference \cite{wagstyl2020}.
+In this work, we perform 2D segmentation of cell bodies in \mpli parameter maps and measure their in-plane areas.
+To ensure comparability of cell sizes across studies, we estimate 2D shrinkage factors using a postmortem MRI of the same brain as a reference.

+We first estimate shrinkage in the \mpli acquisition by affine registration of the 3D reconstructed blockface volume to the MRI.
+The linear part of the affine transformation in physical space has eigenvalues [0.984, 1.005, 1.015], indicating a global volume change of less than 1\% and no axis-specific systematic deviation.
+In a second step, we calculate 2D shrinkage factors for each brain section as the quotient between the area occupied by tissue in the \mpli measurement and its corresponding blockface image.
+For test section \#559, we estimate a global 2D shrinkage factor of 0.97, indicating a slight swelling of the \mpli measurement relative to its original area within the MRI.
+This observation is consistent across all sections, with 2D shrinkage factors between 0.95 and 0.99.
+We correct the in-plane sizes of segmented cell body areas in \mpli by applying the individual 2D shrinkage factor of each section, assuming an approximately uniform area change of cells and surrounding tissue.